 Chapter 4.
 Overview of scenario, requirements, and approach

 Chapter 5.
-Key manager infrastructure setup and deployment
+Key management infrastructure setup and deployment

 Appendix A. Troubleshooting